 Medicare is a federal program.
 You can contact Medicare at 1-800-MEDICARE.
 To enroll in Medicare, you will contact the Social Security office at 1-800-772-1213.

 Once you enroll in Medicare, it will be time to choose your Oregon Medicare supplemental coverage.
-Many well-know insurance companies offer Medigap plans in Oregon.
+Many well-known insurance companies offer Medigap plans in Oregon.
 Each company charges its own rates.